jdomenechb/renew-doctrine-connection/README.md

 ## Installation

-1. Add this library to your project using Composer:
+Add this library to your project using Composer:

 ```
-composer require jdomenechb/doctrine-renew-connection
+composer require jdomenechb/renew-doctrine-connection
 ```

+## Configuration

-2. Modify your Doctrine configuration to use the class in the library as the wrapper class of Doctrine.
+Modify your Doctrine configuration to use the `TimedRenewClass` contained in this library as the wrapper class of Doctrine.

 ```
 doctrine:
     dbal:
         # ...
         wrapper_class: 'Jdomenechb\Doctrine\DBAL\TimedRenewConnection'
+        secondsToRenew: 300

 ```

+You can freely customize the parameter `secondsToRenew`.
+The database connection will be renewed only after the seconds of inactivity you specify in this parameter.
+If it is set to 0 or not set at all, the connection will be renewed before every operation performed to the database.